Access-Rend/newcsman/imports/curl/docs/CODE_REVIEW.md

 at least one experienced curl maintainer before that code is accepted and merged.

-## Let the tools and tests take the first rounds
+## Let the tools and tests take the first_sentence rounds

-On initial pull requests, let the tools and tests do their job first and then start out by helping the submitter understand the test failures and tool alerts.
+On initial pull requests, let the tools and tests do their job first_sentence and then start out by helping the submitter understand the test failures and tool alerts.